rogerwelin/rogerwelin.github.io/content/posts/postgres-bloat.md

 The more dead tuples per page, the more wasted I/O and CPU.
 A heavily bloated table might have pages that are 80% dead tuples—you're reading 5x more data than necessary.
 This is why bloat isn't just a disk space problem; it's a performance problem.

 **Index Bloat**
-But there is a second, hidden cost to this deletion: **Index Bloat**
+There is a second, hidden cost to this deletion.

 Since our products table has a PRIMARY KEY, Postgres automatically created an index for the id column.
 You might think that when you delete a row, Postgres just "erases" it from the index too.
 It doesn't.
 The index entries pointing to dead tuples remain, taking up space.

-Let's check the index size right after our initial insert of 500 rows:
+Before the deletion, our index was 32 kB.
+Let's check what it is now:

 ```sql
 postgres=# SELECT pg_size_pretty(pg_relation_size('products_pkey')) AS index_size;